 Arbitration: A Brief Description

-- Agreement: To submit a dispute to arbitration, the parties must agree to arbitrate.
+- Arbitration Agreement: To submit a dispute to arbitration, the parties must agree to arbitrate.
 This is usually done in a contract between the parties before the dispute arises, but the parties may agree after a dispute arises as well.

 - Invitation: The parties can choose and invite arbitrators.
 They can choose a specific arbitrator, or reach out to arbitral organizations for an arbitrator referral.
 The parties will then extend an invitation.